 Are There Natural Probiotics for Cats?

-Aside from supplements, there are lots of natural probiotics for cats.
+Aside from supplements, there are numerous natural probiotics available for cats.

 Plain or Greek Yogurt.
 Unsweetened, plain yogurt is one of the most accessible sources of natural probiotics for cats.
 Greek yogurt is relatively better with reduced lactose content.